-The management company may on behalf of CONVERTINVEST A.R.S.
-Fund make derivative transactions as part of its investment strategy.
+The management company may, on behalf of Raiffeisen 902 Sustainable Euro Gov. Bonds II, enter into derivatives transactions as part of its investment strategy if these derivatives help to reduce investment risks or facilitate efficient management of the fund assets.
 This may at least temporarily mean an increased loss risk in respect of the fund assets.

-The overall risk for derivative instruments which are not held for hedging purposes is limited to 100 % of the fund assets.
+The overall risk for derivative instruments which are not held for hedging purposes is limited to 5 % of the fund assets.